Linus4/eldritchinstinct/main.typ

 Use the following template to model any more sophisticated monster or NPC:

 *Name*\
-X HP, X Armor, X STR, X DEX, X WIL, weapon (dX)
+X HP, X Armor, X STR, X DEX, X WIL, weapon (dX), INS X/X
 - Quirk, tactic, or peculiarity making this NPC unique
 - Special effect or critical damage consequence